Attention Capture: Introduction

-\paragraph{Attention capture with non-instrumental value of information.} We finally turn to the question of how attention should be optimally captured when the DM has noninstrumental value for information.
-We suppose that the DM obtains flow utility from suspense \citep*{ely2015suspense} such that her flow utility is the expected variation of beliefs between periods.
+\paragraph{Attention capture with non-instrumental value of information.} We next turn to the question of how attention should be optimally captured when the DM has noninstrumental value for information.
+We suppose that the DM obtains flow utility from suspense \citep*{ely2015suspense} which is the expected variation in beliefs between periods.
 Just as a sports fan might turn off the television after one team accumulates an insurmountable lead, the DM optimally chooses when to stop paying attention by weighing her future suspense utility against the additional cost of waiting.
 We show that optimal attention under suspense utility has a tight and surprising connection with sequentially optimal attention capture when information is valued instrumentally (Theorem \ref{thrm:suspenseoptimal}).
-Exploiting this connection, we characterize optimal dynamic information structures when the designer has convex or concave value of attention.
+Exploiting this connection, we explicitly characterize optimal dynamic information structures when the designer has convex or concave value of attention.
 When the designer's value for attention is concave, optimal structures have {stochastic continuation belief paths} and {deterministically portions out suspense over time}.
 When the designer's value is convex, optimal structures have {deterministic continuation belief paths} and {stochastically portions out suspense over time}.

+\paragraph{Attention capture with persuasion motives.} For much of the paper we focus on a designer who purely values attention.
+Nonetheless, we show that attention capture remains a prominent force even in environments with additively separable persuasion motives e.g., a platform with multiple revenue steams from selling ads (attention) and commissions (persuasion).
+We show that the optimal dynamic information structure is \emph{bang-bang} (Theorem \ref{thrm:attention_persuasion_separable}): they either focuses on extracting attention (such that our results on optimal attention capture apply exactly), or persuades in one-shot at a fixed, deterministic time $T$.\footnote{Methodologically, we develop a \emph{switching lemma} which shows how to modify the correlation between stopping beliefs and stopping times while preserving the marginals and dynamic obedience constraints; and a \emph{pasting lemma} which shows how to dynamically perturb continuation beliefs.
+These techniques are similar in spirit to path perturbation methods in the recent mathematics literature on optimal Skorokhod embeddings \citep*{beiglbock2017optimal}.}